Multisystemic Therapy® (MST®)

 - Individual: Early initiation of antisocial behavior, Early initiation of drug use, Rebelliousness, Substance use

 - Peer: Interaction with antisocial peers, Peer substance use

-- Family: Aggressive or violent parenting, Family conflict/violence, Neglectful parenting, Parental attitudes favorable to antisocial behavior, Parental attitudes favorable to drug use, Poor family management
+- Family: Family conflict/violence*, Neglectful parenting, Parent history of mental health difficulties*, Parent stress, Parental attitudes favorable to antisocial behavior, Parental attitudes favorable to drug use, Poor family management*, Violent discipline

 - School: Low school commitment and attachment*, Poor academic performance